danielmrhodes/JANUS/README.md

 /Reaction/SendToUpstreamJanus\
 /Reaction/OnlyRecoils

-This is condition is never satisified and will set entire Rutherford distribution to zero.
+This condition is never satisified and will set the entire Rutherford distribution to zero.

 ### Optional /Beam commands
 | Command | Description |